lkjsxc/lkjsxcnext/README.md

 -   **Auto-Save Queue (`useAutoSave`, `useMemoUpdateQueue`):** To handle potentially rapid edits, the `useAutoSave` hook doesn't send an API request directly on every change.
 Instead, it debounces edits and adds update requests to a queue managed by `useMemoUpdateQueue`.
 This queue processes one update at a time, ensuring sequential consistency and preventing race conditions from the client-side.
 -   **Optimistic Concurrency Control (OCC):** The `PUT /api/memo/[id]` endpoint implements a basic form of OCC.
 The client sends its last known update timestamp (`clientUpdatedAt`) along with the new content.
 The server compares this timestamp with the one stored in the database.
 If the client's timestamp is older, it means someone else updated the memo since the client last fetched it, so the server rejects the update (HTTP 409 Conflict) to prevent data loss.

+## Code Quality & Philosophy

+# --- START OF ADDED SECTION ---

+This project strives for maintainable, performant, and type-safe code by adhering to the following principles when working with Next.js (App Router) and TypeScript:

+-   **Prioritize React Server Components (RSC):** Default to RSCs for improved performance (smaller client bundles, closer data fetching).
+Use Client Components (`"use client"`) only where necessary for interactivity (hooks like `useState`, `useEffect`, event handlers).
+Understand the limitations of RSCs (no browser APIs, props must be serializable).
+-   **Strategic Data Fetching:**
+    -   **RSC:** Fetch data directly within components using `async/await`.
+Leverage Next.js's extended `fetch` options for caching and revalidation.
+    -   **Client Components:** For client-side fetching, caching, and mutations, prefer libraries like SWR or TanStack Query (React Query) over manual `useEffect` fetching for better state management, caching, and developer experience.
+    -   **Mutations:** Use Server Actions for form submissions and server mutations where possible, reducing the need for manual API route handling.
+-   **Effective State Management:**
+    -   Start with local state (`useState`, `useReducer`).
+    -   Use React Context for slowly changing global UI state, avoiding excessive prop drilling.
+    -   Consider lightweight state libraries (e.g., Zustand, Jotai) for complex client-side state if Context becomes unwieldy.
+    -   Distinguish between client state and server cache state (managed by SWR/TanStack Query).
+-   **TypeScript Rigor:**
+    -   Enforce strong typing throughout the application.
+Avoid `any`.
+    -   Define clear `interface` or `type` definitions for props, API responses, and data structures.
+    -   Utilize TypeScript's utility types and generics for reusable, type-safe code.
+    -   Enable `strict` mode in `tsconfig.json`.
+-   **Functional Programming Influences:**
+    -   Favor immutability for state updates.
+    -   Write pure functions where possible.
+    -   Minimize side effects.
+Manage necessary side effects explicitly, often within custom hooks or event handlers, limiting the reliance on `useEffect` for complex logic flows.
+-   **Component Design:**
+    -   Break down components into smaller, reusable units with clear responsibilities.
+    -   Extract complex logic and stateful behavior into custom hooks (`use...`).
+    -   Favor component composition.
+-   **Leverage Next.js Conventions:** Utilize App Router file conventions (`layout.tsx`, `page.tsx`, `loading.tsx`, `error.tsx`), Route Handlers, and built-in optimizations like `next/image` and `next/dynamic`.

+# --- END OF ADDED SECTION ---

 ## Project Structure

 ```